ejprice54321/ExercisesInC/reading_questions/thinkos.md

 1) Why does each thread have its own stack?

+- So that they can isolate funciton calls.

 2) What does the `gcc flag -lpthread` do?

+- Compiles the pthread library (because it is dynamic, *cough cough* HFC 8)

 3) What does the argument of `pthread_exit` do?

+- Joins the thread to the parent.
+It can take an arguemnt to say how the joining went, NULL is good

 4) Normally the same thread that created a thread also waits to join it.
 What happens if another thread tries to join a thread it did not create?

+- It will not join

 5) What goes wrong if several threads try to increment a shared integer at the same time?

+- Chaos, assuming there is not mutual exclusion happening

 6) What does it mean to "lock a mutex"?

+- Bassically locking is like a stoplight that prevents two roads from beoming one.
+A thread gets to a process that will complete and locks the mutex, which blocks any toher thread from beginning the process until that thread has finished the entire process.